kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** I have a 3 step wake up system consisting of a couple alarms, one hour apart, and a single 25 minutes snooze during which I supposedly engage in dream Analysis.

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: Using an infographic I found on X (Twitter) to improvise hour-long reads of GPT-research on Robert Greene's 48 Laws of Power.
-Customizing my exposure to the book's content has had me put together JBP, David Goggins, Stoicism, Taoism, Minimalism,and Islam, in new enlightening ways and provided me with wn opportunity to 'put myself together'.
+Customizing my exposure to the book's content has had me put together JBP, David Goggins, Stoicism, Taoism, Minimalism,and Islam, in new enlightening ways and provided me with n opportunity to 'put myself together'.
 - <b>Quote, inspiration, or personal reflection</b>: Personal reflection; Show up, detached, attached to none, emboding DLHI's ethos, seek not to compete, dominate or threaten, observe keenly the flow of events, let no one lead you astray and be at all times ready to take over and use your response-ability, take responsibility of the sequencing of event and serve Logos.

 ---